Quick Answer

 Samsung Dryer Not Heating

-Samsung dryers are among the most common calls we receive.
-The most frequent cause is a blown thermal fuse (DC96-00887A or DC47-00016A depending on the model), which sits on the heating element housing.
-Samsung electric dryers are also prone to heating element failure after 5 to 8 years of use.
-For Samsung gas dryers, the igniter wire harness can develop a fault causing intermittent heating.
-Always check error codes first.
-Samsung dryers display codes like HE (heating error) or dE (door error) that can point to the root cause quickly.
+Most common cause: blown thermal fuse (part DC96-00887A or DC47-00016A) on the heating element housing.
+Samsung electric dryers are also prone to element failure after 5–8 years.
+Check for error codes first — HE (heating error) or dE (door error) point to the cause quickly.

 LG Dryer Not Heating